Azure/enterprise-azure-policy-as-code/Docs/settings-desired-state.md

 This is managed identical to use case 3.

-!!! danger "Caution"
+> [!CAUTION]

-    Previously, it was possible for a solution at a child scope to inherit Policy definitions form EPAC-A. This feature has been removed in v10.0.0 since it was not possible to manage the dependencies between Policy and Policy Set definitions and Policy Assignments correctly.
+> Previously, it was possible for a solution at a child scope to inherit Policy definitions form EPAC-A. This feature has been removed in v10.0.0 since it was not possible to manage the dependencies between Policy and Policy Set definitions and Policy Assignments correctly.
 >
 > To replicate the previous functionality, copy/replicate the custom Policy and Policy Set definitions files from EPAC-A repo to EPAC-C repo.